Joe, Ham and Eggs

 repulsion for the invited intruder.
 Now she was feeling annoyance at herself and the way she was feeling; the

-decided the best thing to do was make breakfast.
+thing to do was make breakfast.

 The reliable fall-back of activity often managed to bury any internal rebellion.
 She thrust herself into motion

 flinging back cupboards and clattering through the cutlery drawer.
-The new plan was to be innocently loud so
+The new plan was to be innocently loud so as

 Tatum tried to rein her thoughts back from despair as she smacked eggs against the lip of a Pyrex jug.
-She
+She felt

-with which to beat them around in time to her mind:
+which to beat them around in time to her mind: